 - 7,500 anniversary points each card renewal

 The annual fee for the Priority Card is $149.
 All three consumer Southwest cards earn 2x points per $1 spent on Southwest purchases.
-However, for a limited time, cardholders can earn 5x points per $1 spent on Southwest purchases, up to $2,000 spent per month.
-This promotion is available now and ends on March 31, 2021.
+Non-bonus purchases earn 1x point per $1 spent.

-If you happen to be a business traveler or can take a “bleisure” trip, there’s the possibility to get 100,000 bonus Rapid Rewards with the newest Southwest Airlines business card.
+If you happen to be a business traveler or can take a “bleisure” trip, there’s the possibility to earn 80,000 bonus Rapid Rewards with a Southwest Airlines business card.
 New Southwest Rapid Rewards® Performance Business Credit Card cardmembers can earn 80,000 bonus points after spending $5,000 on purchases in the first 3 months of account opening.
 Earning the full bonus gets you close to earning the standard Southwest Companion Pass®.

 Related: Best Southwest Airlines Credit Cards